Earth (EOB album): Promotion and release

 In late 2019, O'Brien launched social media accounts to promote the album.
-On 4 October he released his first solo work, the ambient non-album track "Santa Teresa".
+On 4 October, he released his debut solo work, the non-album track "Santa Teresa".
+Stereogum described it as a "haunting, keening" ambient instrumental in the style of Brian Eno and Fennesz.

-The first single from the album, "Brasil", was released on 5 December 2019, with a video directed by Andrew Donoho.
+The first single from Earth, "Brasil", was released as a limited 12" vinyl on 5 December 2019, with a video directed by Andrew Donoho.
 The video shows humanity's response to an alien force that brings about greater community and understanding.
-Donoho said, "Ed and I both shared a love of space and the abstract concepts surrounding time, so I started building a narrative around transcending the physical barriers of our bodies and the temporal barriers of linear experience."
-The single was released on a limited 12" vinyl.
-On 6 February 2020, O'Brien announced the title, release date and track list, and released the second single, "Shangri-La".
+On 6 February 2020, O'Brien announced the album title, release date and track list, and released the second single, "Shangri-La".
 The third single, "Olympik", was released on 2 April.
 "Cloak of the Night", a duet with Laura Marling, was released on 9 April 2020.

-O'Brien began a tour in February 2020, debuting songs in Toronto, Chicago, New York City and Los Angeles.
-A more expansive tour, with performances at larger venues and music festivals worldwide, was planned for mid-2020, but cancelled due to the COVID-19 pandemic.
-While promoting the album in interviews, O'Brien fell ill; in late March, he said he was recovering from a suspected COVID-19 infection.
+O'Brien began a tour in February 2020, performing in Toronto, Chicago, New York City and Los Angeles.
+A more expansive tour, with performances at larger venues and music festivals worldwide, was cancelled due to the COVID-19 pandemic.
+While promoting the album in interviews, O'Brien fell ill.
+In late March, he said he was recovering from a suspected COVID-19 infection.